Health

 October is National Physical Therapy Month and on behalf of all the physical therapists on the island of Molokai, Pakolea Rehab would like to say a warm mahalo to all of our patients, families, and friends who have become a part of our ohana.

 In November, 2010, Hawaii passed confirmation of universal direct access for physical therapy services in the state.
 What does this mean?
 In one word, freedom!
 You can now choose to go to your physical therapist as a walk-in without a referral in hand, eliminating the need to visit your physician first.
-Consult our team of Boise physical therapists specializing in active adults.…
+Looking for physical therapy Roanoke contact Roanoke Rehabilitation & Wellness.…

 Molokai Irrigation System: Safe for drinking?